Ramoun-Training/computer_science_by_ramoun/computer/software/tools/programming_languages/general_purpose/python/modules/db_related_modules/sqlite/sqlite.md

 > **Note**: check the SQLite documentation on [sqlite official docs](https://sqlite.org/docs.html), [sqlite page](https://sqlite.org/lang.html) and [python sqlite docs](https://docs.python.org/2/library/sqlite3.html)

 - [[1] corey's video](https://www.youtube.com/watch?v=pd-0G0MigUA&list=PL-osiE80TeTt2d9bfVyTiXJA-UTHn6WwU&index=51&ab_channel=CoreySchafer)

+> **Note**: sqlite wroks with sqlalchemy (orm for python). you can use both for prototyping your app and when you are ready, you can easily replace that with a postgres or mysql db without hardly changing anythin in the code.